 Somnath Temple History

-This article talks about the interesting conversations that went on between the leaders while the Somnath temple was proposed to be rebuilt.
-Of how Congress asked the people to fund for the temple and the government did not want to play any role in this temple reconstruction in order to play the secular card.
-It is an interesting read - Nehru vs Patel - Prasad on Somnath.
+This article talked about the exciting conversations between the leaders when the Somnath temple was proposed to be rebuilt; of how Congress asked the people to fund for the temple and the government did not want to play any role in this temple reconstruction to play the secular card.
+It is an interesting read - Nehru vs. Patel - Prasad on Somnath.

 Somnath Temple Visit